dxparker/react-router/docs/getting-started/concepts.md

 </App>
 ```

 Each match rendered inside the parent route's element is a really powerful abstraction.
-Most websites and apps share this characteristig: boxes inside of boxes inside of boxes, each with a navigation section that changes a child section of the page.
+Most websites and apps share this characteristic: boxes inside of boxes inside of boxes, each with a navigation section that changes a child section of the page.

 ### Outlets